ViniciuzzzzzYk/universalVInix/README.md

     -- Aimbot
     if AimbotEnabled then
         local target = getClosestTarget()
-        if target and target.Character and target.Character:FindFirstChild("Head") then local headPos = target.Character.Head.Position
+        if target and target.Character then
+            local targetPart = target.Character:FindFirstChild("Head") or target.Character:FindFirstChild("UpperTorso")
+            if targetPart then
-            Camera.CFrame = CFrame.new(Camera.CFrame.Position, headPos)
+                Camera.CFrame = CFrame.new(Camera.CFrame.Position, targetPart.Position)
+            end
         end
     end